 I need to be inventive; that's where my passion is.

-Voting systems are tools which define a "signal relationship", a very public model showing us the way to treat each other.
-Thus voting affects our quality of life, not only in setting our policies but in setting the mixture of conflict and co-operation, the respect we give and receive.
-Do unto others...
+Voting systems are tools which define a very public model showing us the proper way to treat each other.
+Thus voting affects our quality of life, not only in setting our policies but in setting our mixture of conflict and co-operation, the respect we give and receive.
+“Do unto others...

 To truly give to others and make lives better than they would be without my work, these have to be tools we need but that probably won't be researched and developed by companies or governments because they can't be patented for profit or hoarded for advantage.